Yanaka Historical Walking Tour in Tokyo's Old TownFeel the ordinary day of locals in the Tokyo's old town★★★★★

 Tips and recommendations by our official guides

-There are so many different aspects of Tokyo.
+There are many different aspects of Tokyo.
 Populated, modern downtown areas like Shinjuku or Shibuya are becoming major symbols of Tokyo and big destinations for travelers.

 While those districts have much to offer, there are some historical, culturally-rich districts right in the center of this vibrant city.
 There is a place where you can become a part of the deep, local lifestyle and soak up Tokyo's old neighborhood: the Yanaka District.